Panthari-Panthong/gluttonGlobe-client/README.md

 ## Description

-An interactive world map showcasing popular cities, allowing users to mark cities they have been to or want to visit, while also discovering and recommending posts from users worldwide.
+An interactive world map showcasing popular cities, allowing users to mark cities they have been to or want to visit, while also discovering recommendations from users worldwide.

 ## User Stories